TensorFlow Quantum: A Software Framework for Quantum Machine Learning: Software Architecture Building Blocks

 \subsubsection{Benchmarks}

 Here, we demonstrate the performance of TFQ, backed by qsim, relative to Cirq on two benchmark simulation tasks.
 As detailed above, the performance difference is due to circuit pre-processing via gate fusion combined with performant C++ simulators.
-The benchmarks were performed on a desktop equipped with an Intel(R) Xeon(R) W-2135 CPU running at 3.70 GHz.
-This CPU supports the AVX2 instruction set, which at the time of writing is the fastest hardware tier supported by TFQ.
-In the following simulations, TFQ uses a single core, while Cirq simulation is allowed to parallelize over all available cores using the Python \Colorbox{bkgd}{\lstinline{multiprocessing}} module and the \Colorbox{bkgd}{\lstinline{map}} function.
+The benchmarks were performed on a desktop equipped with an Intel(R) Xeon(R) Gold 6154 CPU (18 cores and 36 threads) and an NVidia V100 GPU.

-The first benchmark task is simulation of 500 supremacy-style circuits batched 50 at a time.
+The first benchmark task is simulation of 500 random (early variant of beyond-classical/supremacy-style) circuits batched 50 at a time.
 These circuits were generated using the Cirq function \Colorbox{bkgd}{\lstinline{cirq.generate_boixo_2018_supremacy_circuits_v2}}.
 These circuits are only tractable for benchmarking due to the small numbers of qubits involved here.
-These circuits have very little structure, involving many interleaved two-qubit gates to generate entanglement as quickly as possible.
-In summary, at the largest benchmarked problem size of 20 qubits, qsim achieves an approximately 7-fold improvement in simulation time over Cirq.
+These circuits involve dense (subject to a constraint~\cite{boixo2018characterizing}) interleaved two-qubit gates to generate entanglement as quickly as possible.
+In summary, at the largest benchmarked problem size of 30 qubits, qsim achieves an approximately 10-fold improvement in simulation time over Cirq.
 The performance curves are shown in Fig.~\ref{fig:qsim_benchmark}.
-We note that the interleaved structure of these circuits means little gate fusion is possible, so that this performance boost is mostly due to the speed of our C++ simulators.

-When the simulated circuits have more structure, the Fusion algorithm allows us to achieve a larger performance boost by reducing the number of gates that ultimately need to be simulated.
+When the simulated circuits have more sparse structure, the Fusion algorithm allows us to achieve a larger performance boost by reducing the number of gates that ultimately need to be simulated.
 The circuits for this task are a factorized version of the supremacy-style circuits which generate entanglement only on small subsets of the qubits.
 In summary, for these circuits, we find a roughly 100 times improvement in simulation time in TFQ versus Cirq.
 The performance curves are shown in Fig.~\ref{fig:qsim_benchmark}.

 Thus we see that in addition to our core functionality of implementing native TensorFlow gradients for quantum circuits, TFQ also provides a significant boost in performance over Cirq when running in simulation mode.
 Additionally, as noted before, this performance boost is despite the additional overhead of serialization between the TensorFlow frontend and qsim proper.